 While performing this drill, keep your head up, look straight ahead, and crossover the ball from left to right, from one knee to another.

-Single Leg Ball Wraps
+#4 - Single Leg Ball Wraps

 This drill is to be performed with your eyes and head up, as quickly as possible.
 Put one leg forward and start moving the ball around it.
 Make sure the ball doesn’t hit the floor and keep it revolving around your leg as smoothly and rapidly as you can.

-Figure-Eight No Dribble Drill
+#5 - Figure-Eight No Dribble Drill

 Then bring the ball around the front, and then make another switch again to your right hand.
 By now you can tell the motion is a figure-eight pattern.
 Try this for approximately 20-30 seconds and then attempt to switch paths in reverse for another 20-30 seconds.

-Low-Dribble Basketball Drill
+#6 - Low-Dribble Basketball Drill

-Initiate the drill with your feet spread apart outside of shoulder-width and start to dribble the ball at your most optimal pace at around 6 inches from the ground.
-Once you have control of the speed start to move the ball around and between your legs in a figure-eight pattern.
+Initiate the drill with your feet spread apart outside of shoulder width and start to dribble the ball at your most optimal pace at around 6 inches from the ground.
+Once you control the speed, move the ball around and between your legs in a figure-eight pattern.

 #7 - Alternate Between Legs Drill

 Start with feet outside of shoulder-width apart with your knees bent.
 Ensure the ball is in your right hand and dribble it between your legs to your opposing left hand.
 Then alternate the position of your legs and switch the ball back through to your right hand.
 Repeat this process at high speed for 30 seconds.
 Always stay in a low balanced position whilst keeping your eyes up the whole time.

-Continuous Dribble Behind The Back
+#8 - Continuous Dribble Behind The Back

 Start in a traditional low dribbling stance with feet outside of shoulder width with the ball in your right hand.
 Cross the ball behind your back to your left hand.
 As quickly as you can return the dribble back to your right hand and continue this process for 30 seconds and come to a stop.
 Ensure to keep your head high and keep practising if you go wrong.